 This example of a blended course shows face-to-face orientation, and a synchronous online meeting (usually a webinar) for culminating presentations.
 The reset of the time is a traditional online learning experience.

 This model of distance education was one of the first to be implemented.
 Even before the advent of online technologies, learners could access readings through the mail or later on, VHS recordings of lectures, complete assignments and readings, and mail completed materials back to an instructor.
-As research in the Learning Sciences provided more insight into the affordances of social constructivism and collaborative learning, this modality has seen a decline, though it still very popular in the MOOC space, particularly for personal enrichment where the application of knowledge does not always require a group setting.
+As research in the Learning Sciences provided more insight into the affordances of social constructivism and collaborative learning, this modality has seen a decline, though it still very popular in the commercial MOOC space (such as Lynda.com), particularly for personal enrichment where the application of knowledge does not always require a group setting.

 All of these examples above speak to a quarter or semester-long implementation of a course, but what if you need to accommodate one or two students who may be off campus?